Marihuana Medical Access Program

 Please note: current scientific evidence does not establish the safety and efficacy of marihuana (cannabis) to the extent required by the Food and Drug Regulations for marketed drugs in Canada.

 The Marihuana Medical Access Program (MMAP) is committed to providing seriously ill Canadians with effective and efficient services.
 As part of this commitment, the MMAP strives to meet the following service standards:

 While staff in the MMAP work diligently to meet these standards, some program participants may experience longer wait times due to higher-than-normal application or call volumes or incomplete application paperwork.

-The service standard of 10 weeks for processing an application only applies once a fully completed application is received by the MMAP.
+The service standard of 10 weeks for processing an application starts when a fully completed application is received by the MMAP.
 Incomplete applications will be returned to the applicant.
-The 10 week period for processing an application will not start until a complete application is received.

 Applications from people with symptoms being treated within the context of compassionate end-of-life care will continue to be given immediate priority.

 Please note that the MMAP requests that applicants to the Program refrain from contacting Health Canada during the standard processing period, unless a change is required to their application.